On South Africa’s western cape we visited the coastal towns of Kalkbaai, Hermanus and Gaansbai.

 In Gaansbai we took a charter boat out to the Dyer Island seal colony to see if we could get a look at some sharks.
-The small cluster of rocky islands just off the coast is home to a wide range of sea birds and marine life but it’s the permanent population of about 60,000 cape fur seals that make the area a natural hunting ground for ‘Great Whites’.
+The small cluster of rocky islands just off the coast is home to a wide range of sea birds and marine life but it’s the permanent population of about 60,000 cape fur seals that make the area a natural hunting ground for great white sharks.
 On the journey out we were investigated by a few curious seabirds.
 One rather bulky looking shearwater came in and swooped low again and again and then matched speed with the boat.
-One of the crew gave me a handful of bread and before long I had the bird feeding from my hand while it was still on the wing.
+One of the crew gave me a handful of bread and soon I had the bird feeding from my hand while it was still flying.
 The boat took us to the seal colony on Dyer Island And kept its distance but we could still clearly hear the sound of thousands of barking seals over the wind and the engine noise.
 The reefs in the area are notorious.
 It was on this stretch of coast that the HMS Birkenhead sunk in 1845.
 The discipline maintained by the crew and soldiers during the evacuation gave rise to the concept of ‘women and children first’.

-From there we went a little further out into a stretch of water known as ‘shark alley’.
+From Dyer Island we went a little further out into a stretch of water known as ‘shark alley’.
 The crew began throwing out nets and hauling in bait fish which they poured into big plastic buckets and pulped with a flat shovel.
-Having made short work of their catch they began chumming the water and throwing out ropes attached to foam lures shaped like seals.
+Having made short work of their catch they began chumming the water and throwing out foam lures on ropes to draw in the sharks.
 The captain of the boat- a grizzled looking Afrikaner – perched himself on a boom over the water like a paunchy version of Quint from Jaws and began shark spotting.
 Before too long there was a shark, several meters long, circling the boat looking for the source of all the gore.

 In order to keep their costs down most tour operators don’t provide SCUBA equipment.
 Instead each person is given a wetsuit and a diving mask and divided into groups of about four or five.
 Each group gets a turn in a narrow cage that is semi-submerged alongside the boat.
 The spotters wear polarised sunglasses that help cut down the glare off the water.
 When they see a shark approaching they call out the direction and all the ‘divers’ duck under the water to take a look.
-Mars and I donned wetsuits, weight belts and masks and hopped into the cage.
-The water was a murky green with maybe five or six meters visibility- hampered somewhat by the blood and tiny shreds of fish flesh.
+The water was a murky green with maybe five or six meters visibility- hampered somewhat by the blood and tiny shreds of bait.
 The chum doesn’t attract just sharks of course, and schools of little fish swam around the cage and provided a sort of early-warning system for their larger brethren.

-Soon enough a great white made a pass in front of the cage.
+Before long a great white made a pass in front of the cage.
 Each time a shark got within range the crew would throw out a severed tuna head on a line and try to lure the shark in closer.
 At the last moment they’d haul in the fish and the shark would surge past the cage, all teeth and fury, and then peel off back into the green.
-The sudden movement of the water tended to make you lose purchase on the horizontal foot bar and I found myself having to pull my legs back within the confines of the cage on a few occasions.
+The sudden movement of the water made it easy to lose purchase on the horizontal foot bar and I found myself having to pull my legs back within the confines of the cage on a few occasions.
 Up close the sharks look weathered and scarred.
-Great Whites live for up to 70 years and don’t reach maturity until their late 20s so they have plenty of time for run ins with other sharks and prey species.
+Great whites live for up to 70 years and don’t reach maturity until their late 20s so they have plenty of time for run ins with other sharks and prey species.
 Nobody is quite sure how many of these creatures are left but even the most optimistic estimates put them squarely in the ‘threatened species’ category.

 Like a lot of tourism in South Afrika the ethics of cage diving is murky.
 Proponents say that this sort of eco-tourism has a positive knock-on effect for conservation efforts because it turns tourists into advocates for the species that they personally encounter.
 A recent editorial in Australian Surf Magazine Liquify sums up the theory as follows: